hsachinraj/GitHub-AzureDevOps/readme.md

     ![](./images/image5.png)

-    Note that if you previously installed Azure Pipelines, you may need to click **grant this app access** instead.
+    > Note that if you previously installed Azure Pipelines, you may need to click **grant this app access** instead.

     ![](./images/image6.png)

 7. Select the repositories you want to include (or **All repositories**) and click **Install**.

+    > **Note** that if you've previously installed Azure Pipelines, you may need to toggle between the "All" and "Select" radio buttons to enable the wizard in Task 2.
+You can always create the pipeline directly from Azure Pipelines if the wizard does not appear.

     ![](./images/image7.png)